Why MR?

 Automation & Mechatronic Systems* graduate, Class of 2019

-Danish is studying Mechatronics Engineering at Baden-Wuerttemberg Cooperative State University, under EDB’s Poly-goes-UAS Programme.
+Danish is studying Electrical Engineering with Automation and IoT at University of Applied Sciences Mannheim, under EDB’s Poly-goes-UAS Programme.
 He is currently a student trainee at German multinational company Pepperl+Fuchs.

 *Renamed the Diploma in Mechatronics & Robotics